2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, it cannot be denied that **this initiative has a significant cost: more than €0.40 per poster (i.e., €40 per hundred posters)**; and that, when you have good contacts.
 Online, prices can vary from double to quintuple.

 As mentioned earlier, French Bitcoiner [@Mill3sim3](https://twitter.com/Mill3sim3) has the appropriate professional equipment.
-Therefore, you can contact him on Twitter for information.
+So, you can contact him on Twitter for information.

 ## Having a Personalized NFC Card